Lineage of

 Cowles Mead’s mother’s father (Mead’s maternal grandfather) was also a Colonel.

 Cowles Mead is said to have introduced Bermuda Grass into the United States.
 His Clinton, Mississippi home “Greenwood” had a fifty-acre “front yard” that was covered with Bermuda Grass.
-The land for “Greenwood” was purchased in 1828.
+Mead purchased his first land in the Clinton, MS area on 10/07/1828.
+The land for “Greenwood” was most likely included in that purchase.
 Although records indicate that Mead had at least 1820 acres in and around Clinton at one time, it had dwindled to a “mere” 640 acres shortly before his death.

 In January 1807, while in the capacity of acting Territorial Governor, in the absence of Territorial Governor Robert Williams, Mead had Aaron Burr arrested and tried for treason when Burr and his party landed at Bruinsburg, Mississippi.
 Burr was already famous, as he had killed Alexander Hamilton in a duel on July 11, 1804.